CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

      ![A Visual Studio security warning is displayed, and the Ask me for every project in this solution checkbox is unchecked and highlighted.](media/1.68.png "Visual Studio")

+      >**Note:** If you get any pop-up to install the ASP.Net and Web depvelopment workloads, please install and continue.

 1. At the security warning prompt, uncheck **Ask me for every project in this solution**, and then select **OK**.

     ![A Visual Studio security warning is displayed, and the Ask me for every project in this solution checkbox is unchecked and highlighted.](media/1.37.png "Visual Studio")